-BASKETBALL TEAM STRUCTURE:
+BASKETBALL TEAM STRUCTURE

-GUARDS - Guards are usually the smaller, quicker players on the team, with good ball handling skills and outside shooting ability.
-Their primary roles lie in advancing the ball up the court, penetrating (getting past the man guarding them) by pass or dribble and being the first line of defence in protecting against a fast break (a situation in which the defensive team gain possession of the ball and moves into scoring position so quickly that its members out number their opponents) if possession of the ball is lost.
+GUARDS - Usually the smaller, quicker players on the team with good ball handling skills and outside shooting ability.
+Their primary roles lie in advancing the ball up the court, penetrating by pass or dribble and being the first line of defence in protecting against a fast break situation if possession of ball is lost.

-FORWARDS - Forwards are the taller players on the team who generally operate in the wing or baseline areas and sometimes in the key area.
+FORWARDS - Taller players on the team who generally operate in the wing or baseline areas and sometimes in the key area.
 Reasonable outside shooting ability is required and good ball handling skills to enable them to dribble to the basket.
-The forwards are also one of the main rebounders (a rebound is an attempt to recover the ball after a missed shot) in the team.
+The forwards are also one of the main rebounders in the team.

-CENTRES - The centres are usually the tallest players on the team and work closest to the basket to take advantage of their height, generally around the key area.
-Playing where they do the centre is in the primary rebounding position and should attempt to win all rebounds.
+CENTRES - Usually the tallest players on the team and work closest to the basket to take advantage of their height, generally around the key area.
+Playing where they do, the centre is the primary rebounding position and should attempt to win all rebounds.